zendrael/create_hta_app/README.md

 You can also adapt the build script at your will.

 ## Can I use BootStrap, JQuery or (name other here)
 Yes!
-Anything that works for web will work for HTA apps.
+Anything that works for web (and ES5 if JavaScript) will work for HTA apps.

 ## Does this work offline?
 Yes! *IF* you don't load any resource from web, your app will work offline.